Puppy love brought together 'unlikely but great friends'

-This tale starts with eight tiny puppies, all left outdoors on their own last year in the hot sun on an unusually warm June day, free to wander and not far from Sunrise Highway Service Road in West Babylon.
+This tale starts with eight tiny puppies, all left outdoors on their own last year in the hot sun on an unusually warm June day not far from Sunrise Highway Service Road in West Babylon.

 A complaint made its way to the Suffolk County SPCA, which investigates reports of animal mistreatment, and one of its officers found the puppies outdoors on a blanket, with their mom, Luna, in a crate.